 Now that you have all the relevant information, it’s time to create a response plan.
 BCPs contain four core phases (initial response, relocation, recovery, restoration) that act as a framework, but as with your risk assessment and BIA, the specifics will vary between incidents.

 For example, the relocation phase will follow the same broad outline for any disruption in which the premises are damaged.
-Equipment will have to be moved, staff will need to find temporary workstations and you must ensure that business continues with as little disruption as possible.
+Equipment will have to be moved.
+Staff will need to find temporary workstations.
+You must ensure that the business continues with as little disruption as possible.

 Here is a broad range of tasks that you can use in your BCP:

 - Determine which systems and locations are affected.

 - Determine whether sensitive information has been compromised.

 - Find new workstations for affected staff (ask them to work from home, set up temporary desks, etc.).

 - Determine whether you can resolve the issue yourself (and if so, how).